jhspaybar/Backbone-NodeJS-Sample-Project/README.md

 As a bonus, you get a whole NodeJS project that renders a JSON object that backbone can use directly in its models.

-To run the project on your local machine install NodeJS, and NPM then type: npm install node app and browse to localhost:3000/
+To run the project on your local machine install NodeJS, and NPM then type:\n npm install \n node app \n and browse to localhost:3000/